acemod/ACE3/documentation/feature/slideshow.md

 ## 1. Overview
 This adds the ability to have images shown on some objects and have other objects being used as remotes.
-Please note that only objects with hiddenslection 0 can be used to render images (the whiteboard the TV or the pc set screen being the most notable examples).
+Please note that only objects with hiddenSelection 0 can be used to render images (whiteboard, TV, PC Screen being the most notable examples).

 ## 2. Usage
 Note that this sections is for users, for mission makers refer to [the entry in mission-tools](http://ace3mod.com/wiki/missionmaker/mission-tools.html)
+Also if no remotes are defined the "screen" object itself becomes the remote.

 ### 2.1 Switching between images
 - Look at the object used as a remote and use the interaction menu <kbd>⊞&nbsp;Win</kbd> (ACE3 default).